Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 Our application is now ready to be deployed to Azure!

-We'll use [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview) to deploy the frontend, and [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) to deploy the backend and indexer services.
+We'll use [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview) to deploy the frontend, and [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) to deploy the backend and ingestion services.

 Run this command from the root of the project to build and deploy the application: